Conan the Liberator: Adaptation

+Roy Thomas and Tony DeZuniga in Savage Sword of Conan #49-52.

 Reception

-Shortly before publication of the first hardcover edition in 2002 Kirkus Reviews pronounced that "[o]nce again, de Camp and Carter mime Howard's hyperbolic spirit and majestic inverted syntax with great style."
+Shortly before publication of the first hardcover edition in 2002, Kirkus Reviews pronounced that "[o]nce again, de Camp and Carter mime Howard's hyperbolic spirit and majestic inverted syntax with great style."
 The review expressed no other opinion as to the merit of the novel.

 Michael Rogers in Library Journal wrote "[t]he plot is typical," but "[d]espite the corny story, de Camp and Carter's solid rep in the sword and sorcery world will guarantee fun for fans of the series."

 Don D'Ammassa called the book "a pretty good story" and noted that "the military encounters are very well constructed."